 Predictions are based on a K-nearest neighbor model trained using 472 cell-free DNA samples from metastatic prostate cancer patients accrued to our liquid biopsy collection program in Vancouver, BC, Canada.
 To make it easier to evaluate the reliability of prediction results, each prediction is accompanied by a table showing the clinical data and ctDNA fractions for 10 patient records that most closely match the queried clinical attributes.
 If more than 10 patient records match the query equally well, the ctDNA fraction is estimated based on all of those records.

-Predicted ctDNA fractions are valid for metastatic prostate cancer patients with progressive disease.
+Predicted ctDNA fractions are valid for metastatic castration-resistant prostate cancer patients with progressive disease.
 This means patients that are not receiving systemic therapy or whose cancer is progressing despite ongoing treatment.
 Blood samples obtained during effective treatment often contain significantly lower ctDNA fractions.

 Cell-free DNA concentration, lactate dehydrogenase (LDH), alkaline phosphatase (ALP), and presence of visceral metastases are most strongly correlated with ctDNA fraction.
 See the figure below for more details: